 The Facial Neuromuscular Retraining Program is designed to teach Physiotherapists and Occupational Therapists in the treatment of facial palsy patients.
 The program consists of two parts:

 To learn more about and/or register for the course and workshop please click on the link(s) below.

 The one-day course provides participants a chance to develop fundamental skills in their ability to assess, educate and treat peripheral facial palsy patients.
 Typical diagnoses include Bell’s palsy, Ramsay-Hunt syndrome, vestibular schwannoma, facial schwannoma, cholesteatoma, parotid cancer, congenital facial palsy and trauma.
 Participants will be provided with a course manual and references.
 At the end of the one-day course, therapists will be able to start a basic assessment and educate an uncomplicated facial patient.
 They are encouraged to refer on to a therapist who has successfully completed the 2-Day Practical Workshop.

-The introductory course is a prerequisite to the advanced workshop.
-The workshop is designed for 3 therapists to get hands-on experience with patients practicing assessment and treatment skills in a supportive atmosphere with the instructor and their peers.
+The Foundation course is a prerequisite to the practical workshop.
+The practical workshop is designed for 3 therapists to get hands-on experience with patients practicing assessment and treatment skills in a supportive atmosphere with the instructor and their peers.
 Enough time is allowed for each participant to carry out an assessment, education and treatment of a facial palsy patient and to observe three other patients.
-Therapists taking the advanced workshop should be returning to a situation where they expect to treat facial patients right away.
+Therapists taking the practical workshop should be returning to a situation where they expect to treat facial patients right away.